zpm-zsh/zpm/README.md

 ## Using plugins

-Add `zpm load some-plugin` for enabling plugin from `~/.zpm/plugins`.
+Add `zpm load github-user/github-repo` for enabling plugin from github.

-Or add `zpm load github-user/github-repo` for enabling plugin from github.
+Or `zpm load-if condition github-user/github-repo` for conditionally loading plugin Or `zpm load-if-not condition github-user/github-repo` for loading plugin if condition is not met

+Conditions:
+* `linux` - if current OS is Linux
+* `bsd` - if current OS is *BSD
+* `macos` - if current OS is macOS
+* `termux` - if current session run in [Termux](http://termux.com/)
+* `ssh` - if session run on remote host
+* `tmux` - if session run in Tmux

 ## Upgrade